richinfante/psql-mapper/Readme.md

-# Querymapper
+# Psql-mapper
-querymapper is designed to allow quick and easy creation of libraries that interact with databases.

-**NOTE: this module is experimental. use at your own risk.**
+psql-mapper is designed to allow quick and easy creation of libraries that interact with databases. **NOTE: this module is experimental. use at your own risk!**

 ## Exported Methods:
 ### Prepare